Executive Peer Global Events

 • Collaborations for Scaling Impact:Leveraging public-private partnerships for infrastructure projects.
 Emphasizing international cooperation and EBRD's contributions to initiatives like the European Green Deal Investment Plan.

+Inv.
 Speaker: Julien Mauduit, Regional Head, Energy - CEE, European Bank for Reconstruction and Development (EBRD)

 Power Europe KEYNOTE SESSIONs

-The EU Foreign Subsidies Control - Closing the Regulatory Gap or Opening Pandora’s Box?
+The EU Foreign Subsidies Control

 • What the foreign subsidy control implies, beyond the legal provisions and the desire to preserve a level playing field (implementation issues / burdening companies with new challenges / new unexplored areas / retaliation from non-EU countries).